Why is North Carolina taking so long to count votes?

 State law dictates individual counties have until Nov.
 13 to report results from ballots tied to Tuesday’s election.

-CHARLOTTE, N.C. – Counting votes can be a bit slower in North Carolina because of state rules about when county elections boars can meet to count counting absentee and provisional ballots.
+CHARLOTTE, N.C. – Counting votes can be a bit slower in North Carolina because the state allows more time, compared to other states, to count absentee and provisional ballots.

 State law dictates individual counties have until Nov.
 13 to report results from ballots tied to Tuesday’s election.
+But county election boards must also stick to a strict meeting schedule that is outlined by state law.
+And ballots are not counted until those meetings.

-The first absentee ballots were counted Friday as nine county election boards met for their scheduled meetings.
+Nine county election boards met for their scheduled meetings to count absentee ballots for the first time since Election Day.

+“This is the process we always go through and that we must go through under state law,” said Karen Brinson Bell, executive director of the Tate Board of Elections in a statement released Friday afternoon.

-State law requires county elections boards to schedule post-election absentee board meetings at least two weeks before Election Day, so the boards cannot meet sooner to count addition ballots, according to Fox46.
+State law requires county elections boards to schedule post-election absentee board meetings at least two weeks before Election Day, so the boards cannot meet sooner to count addition ballots.
 A county board cannot modify the meeting schedule after the election.

-“This is the process we always go through and that we must go through under state law,” said Karen Brinson Bell, executive director of the Tate Board of Elections in a statement released Friday afternoon.
+And ballots will continue to be counted as they arrive at the county boards as long as they are postmarked on or before Election until the Nov.
+13 deadline.

-Most of the state’s 100 county boards won’t count ballots until their post-election meetings next Thursday or Friday, according to the Fayetteville Observer.
+Most of the state’s 100 county boards won’t count ballots until their post-election meetings next Thursday or Friday.

 But nine counties that met Friday to count about 4,300 ballots could show whether absentee ballots might break for Democrats or Republicans.